acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 ## `backend/saml_configuration`

-The saml_configuration package provides the static runtime configuration required by the Exerplaza SAML Service Provider.
+The configuration package provides static SAML runtime configuration.
+Some validation is performed during application startup, while SAML-specific validation occurs when the Service Provider configuration is initialized.
+Once initialized, the configuration remains static for the lifetime of the running application process.

 It contains the configuration bridge between Exerplaza, PySAML2, and the deployed SAML environment.